slacgismo/solar-data-tools/paper/paper.md

 Solar Data Tools is an open-source Python library designed for automated data quality and loss factor analysis of _unlabeled_ PV time-series data, i.e. without requiring a system model, meteorological data, or performance indices.
-The primary objective of Solar Data Tools is to empower PV system operators or fleet owners to understand their system's performance using only basic power output data.
+Solar Data Tools empowers PV system operators and fleet owners to better understand their system's performance using only basic power output data.

-Solar Data Tools is user-friendly, requiring minimal setup, and is compatible with all types of solar systems.
+Solar Data Tools is user-friendly, requiring minimal setup, and is compatible with all types of PV systems.
 Using advanced signal decomposition techniques, the library enables the performance and reliability analysis of large volumes of PV power time-series data across various formats and quality levels.
 It eliminates the need for site-specific meteorological inputs or pre-defined system models, simplifying the analysis process.
 This library can be valuable